dylanpruitt/combat-sim/README.md

 Download the project files.
 Run `python main_ui.py` to start the combat sim.
 **Note: this project requires Python 3 and tkInter to run.
 Mac installations of Python 3 may not automatically have tkInter installed.**

 Press `Enter` to switch between adding units and the battle screen.
+Press `R` on the unit input screen to run headless mode.
 On the battle screen, press `Space` twice to start the simulation (use `Space` to pause/resume afterwords).
 You can also use the `left`/`right` arrow keys to change the simulation speed.

 ### Simulation Mechanics